Collection is open to the public.

 Collection must be used in Special Collections & University Archives Reading Room.

 In 1851 Samuel A. Snowden was living in London.
 His son, Samuel D., was in Oregon on a land claim near Champoeg, and engaged in survey work.
-In 1853 the elder Snowden, with his daughter, Mary Ann, came to Oregon.
+In 1853 the elder Snowden, along with his daughter, Mary Ann, came to Oregon.
 He lived with friends in Forest Grove.

 Property rights reside with Special Collections & University Archives, University of Oregon Libraries.
 Copyright resides with the creators of the documents or their heirs.
 All requests for permission to publish collection materials must be submitted to Special Collections and University Archives.
 The reader must also obtain permission of the copyright holder.